megaprokoli/python-object-database/README.md

 # Python-Object-Database
-Python-Object-Database is a simple database that can store python objects.
+Python-Object-Database is a simple database that can store python objects.<br>

+**Disclaimer:** This is a students project and may or may not be useful.
+Feedback is welcome.
 ## Basic usage
 ### Creating a new database
+To create a database you need to create a database object and provide it a directory to place the database files in and a name.
+After that you can run the create method.
 ```python
 from PyObjDB.python_object_database import PyObjDatabase